-People are worried about the risk to themselves and their child, or worry that they can’t become pregnant at all, particularly in those with type 1; but that’s just not true anymore.
+People are worried about the risk to themselves and their child or that they can’t become pregnant at all, particularly in those with type 1 but that’s just not true anymore.
 This myth stems from a time when diabetes was poorly controlled and understood.
-Complications like preterm birth arise only if you are not cautious in maintaining your sugar level.
-With proper care and monitoring normal pregnancies are possible.
+Complications like preterm birth arise if you are not cautious in maintaining your sugar level.
+With proper care and monitoring, normal pregnancies might be possible.
 Read about other pregnancy myths here.

 You will need to moderate your alcohol intake.
 Alcohol lowers your blood sugar so if you binge drink you are at risk of having a hypo.
-However there is nothing to stop you enjoying the odd glass of wine, pint of beer or whatever you like to drink.
+However, there is nothing to stop you from enjoying the odd glass of wine, a pint of beer or whatever you like to drink.

-Keeping your blood glucose levels as close to normal as possible can be a lifesaver.
-Tight control can prevent or slow the progress of many complications of diabetes, giving you extra years of healthy, active life.
+Keeping your blood glucose levels as close to normal as possible can be a lifesaving.
+Tight control can prevent or slow the progress of many complications of diabetes, it may give you extra years of healthy, active life.

 Disclaimer: The information included at this site is for educational purposes only and is not intended to be a substitute for medical treatment by a health care professional.
 Because of unique individual needs, the reader should consult their physician to determine the appropriateness of the information for the reader’s situation.